olexandr-konovalov/gnu/README.md

 contributions:
 - submitting new values of gnu(n)
-- recording information about partial results to be pursued further
+- recording information about partial results to be pursued further (for example, when you run `ConstructAllGroups` but were unable to check non-isomorphism, or the computation was not completed after several days)
 - verifying existing entries (possibly using other hardware, operating systems, new releases of GAP and related packages)
 - improving the functionality of this package